telerik/reporting-docs/designing-reports/connecting-to-data/overview.md

 * Data Source components are used to connect [data items]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/overview%}) to different types of data without writing any code.
 * Most of the Data Source components allow working with data source parameters which are used to filter the data on retrieval.
 Data source parameters can be mapped to report parameters, data fields, or the result of the expression.
-* Data source components allow adding calculated fields in order to create new values that do not exist in the data source.
+* Data source components allow adding calculated fields to create new values that do not exist in the data source.

 For more details see topics in [Data Source Components]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/overview%}) section.